oils-for-unix/oils/doc/hay.md

 ## More Usage Patterns

-### Using Oil for the Second Stage
+### Using YSH for the Second Stage

 The general pattern is:

-    ./my-evaluator.oil my-config.hay | json read :result
+    ./my-evaluator.ysh my-config.hay | json read :result

 The evaluator does the following: